 What is the James Lind Alliance?

 The National Institute for Health Research (NIHR) funds the infrastructure of the James Lind Alliance (JLA) to oversee the processes for Priority Setting Partnerships (PSPs).
-PSPs aim to help patients, carers and health care professionals work together to agree which are the most important treatment uncertainties affecting their particular interest, in order to influence the prioritisation of future research in that area – in this case relating to common conditions affecting the hand and wrist.
+PSPs aim to help patients, carers and health care professionals work together to agree which are the most important treatment uncertainties affecting their particular interest, in order to influence the prioritisation of future research in that area – in this case problematic knee replacements.

 When might patients with problematic knee replacements interact with clinicians?